AdhamAfis/curiopay/README.md

 ## Contributing

 Contributions are welcome!
-Here’s how to get started:
+Here's how to get started:

 1. **Fork and Clone** the repository:
    ```bash